Updated: November 27, 2024

 Setubal

 Setubal is a neighboring city located to the south of Lisbon on the coast.
 It takes around an hour to drive there from the center, and as a result, it is popular with those looking for more inexpensive real estate options.
+Setubal is also very close to some beautiful beaches, with very good international schools, making it a great option for families.
+It is close to the beautiful Sesimbra and the Arrabida Natural Park too.

 Types of Lisbon Real Estate for Sale

-Buying a house in Portugal, you will find a wide array of property options.
-Lisbon has several different property types, from hip studios and spacious modern apartments with a private terrace to four-bedroom homes with a swimming pool.
 The city is well known for its Pombaline buildings, charming balconies, and quaint townhouses, with a wide variety of properties.
-In this section, we’ll delve into the main real estate opions in Lisbon and the main property types you can find in the city.
+In this section, we’ll delve into the main real estate options in Lisbon and the main property types you can find in the city.

 Real estate options in Lisbon